adh30/Sphygmocor-Reservoir/README.md

 8. Wang J, Jr., O\'Brien AB, Shrive NG, Parker KH, Tyberg JV.
 Time-domain representation of ventricular-arterial coupling as a windkessel and wave system. *Am J Physiol Heart Circ Physiol* 2003; **284**(4): H1358\--68.
 9. Hametner B, Wassertheurer S, Kropf J, et al. Wave reflection quantification based on pressure waveforms alone\--methods, comparison, and clinical covariates. *Comput Meth Prog Bio* 2013; **109**(3): 250-9.

+Footnotes

-[^1]: since Sphygmocor data is cropped at the foot of the waveform peak systole has been used as the fiducial point of the waveform to calculate beat to beat intervals.
+a: since Sphygmocor data is cropped at the foot of the waveform peak systole has been used as the fiducial point of the waveform to calculate beat to beat intervals.

-[^2]: the details of the procedure used by ARCSOLVER are not in the public domain due to commercial considerations
+b: the details of the procedure used by ARCSOLVER are not in the public domain

-[^3]: 0 = ok; 1 = Pinf \> diastolic pressure; 2 = rate constant b \< 0; 3 = time of maximum reservoir pressure \> end of systole
+c: 0 = ok; 1 = Pinf \> diastolic pressure; 2 = rate constant b \< 0; 3 = time of maximum reservoir pressure \> end of systole